 AO NANG / KRABI

-Krabi is also one of the most sought after tourist destination.
-I stayed at Ao Nang and the airport is in Ao Nang and most of the time Ao Nang is referred as Krabi.
+Krabi is also one of the most sought-after tourist destinations.
+I stayed at Ao Nang, and the airport is in Ao Nang, and most of the time, Ao Nang is referred to as Krabi.

-Book your stay: Krabi has many resorts lined up along the beaches.
-Even otherwise most of the resorts and hostels give you free pickup and drop to the beaches.
+Krabi has many resorts lined up along the beaches.
+Even otherwise, most of the resorts and hostels give you free pick up and drop at the beaches.
 Or you can always hire bikes to roam around the island.
-Look for interesting accommodation options here – Click Here

 A short video on the beaches and islands you just visited,